 Looking for a delicious and healthy keto chocolate bark?
 Look no further than ChocZero’s low carb, gluten-free alternative to traditional chocolate bark.

 Sweetened with a diabetic sugar substitute called monk fruit, our keto barks are perfect for all types of diets.
 Soy, grain, and gluten-free, this keto chocolate candy bar is a great snack for everyone!

 9. IGNITE KETO BHB Salts

-IGNITE KETO BHB Salts use a proprietary blend of ketone salts and stevia and monk fruit for flavoring.
+IGNITE KETO BHB Salts use a proprietary blend of ketone salts, stevia, and monk fruit for flavoring.

-The natural flavoring agents are excellent, though using a proprietary blend makes it difficult to evaluate the ketone salts’ efficacy objectively.
+The natural flavoring agents are excellent, though using a proprietary blend makes it difficult to objectively evaluate the ketone salts’ efficiency.

 10. Julian Bakery InstaKetones

 InstaKetones uses a ketone ester salt heavy on calcium and sodium and is flavored with Luo Han Guo instead of the usual stevia.